 I’m getting a lot of questions via Twitter.
-Trying to solve this challenge by collecting questions and answers to a monthly blog post.
+I’m trying to solve this challenge by collecting questions and answers to a monthly blog post.
 Please make sure to check these posts if you have a question.
-Also, if you want to help me in answering questions or providing new info, please leave a comment to this post.

 - Check my Twitter timeline.
 Also check tweets and replies.